angeluriot/Papermap/doc/scoring/papers.md

 * The sample size part has a higher impact when the paper finds no effect because a small sample size is not really a problem when finding an effect if the p-value is significant, but a small sample size can easily miss a real effect (by failing to achieve statistical significance) and cause a false negative

-* The conflict of interest part has a higher impact for narrative reviews because their conclusions depends heavily on the selection and interpretation of the included studies, which is easier to bias than original experiment results, systematic reviews, or meta-analyses
+* The conflict of interest part has a higher impact for narrative reviews because their conclusions depend heavily on the selection and interpretation of the included studies, which is easier to bias than original experiment results, systematic reviews, or meta-analyses

 * The notes part is applied for each note individually